anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The enhancements of the YANG module for the ietf-voucher-request with these new leafs are defined in {{voucher-request-prm-yang}}.

-The object is signed using the pledge's IDevID credential contained as x5c parameter of the JOSE header.
+The PVR is signed using the pledge's IDevID credential contained as x5c parameter of the JOSE header.

 ~~~~
 {